-"Effects of changing fields in a file description" on page 222
+Effects of changing fields in a file description

 The system uses the information in the record format description to determine the level identifier.
 Changes to the fields in a file description cause the level identifier to change.
 Changes in key fields or select/omit fields might cause unexpected results in programs using the new access path.